 The potential for local development of skills for senior professional positions (e.g. labourer/heavy equipment operator vs. supervisor /manager); and,

-Proposed programs that would be provided by or sponsored by the developer.
+Proposed programs that would be provided by or required from the construction contractor.

 The development’s contribution to the Gross Domestic Product, provided separately for direct, indirect and induced economic activities for the regional and (to the extent possible) territorial and national economies; and,